xupeiwust/text2sim-MCP-server/DES/README.md

 ### SimulationModel (Primary Engine)

-The unified simulation engine that handles all DES scenarios:
+The simulation engine that handles all DES scenarios:

 **Key Features:**
 - **Multi-entity types** with custom attributes, priorities, and value tracking